-“A legal principle under which assets and earnings acquired during marriage are divided equitably (fairly) at divorce.”
+When it comes to the division of debt, Oregon uses the equitable distribution model.
+Equitable distribution is “A legal principle under which assets and earnings acquired during marriage are divided equitably (fairly) at divorce.”

-It’s important to not equitable distribution does not mean you divide everything equally.
+It’s important to note equitable distribution does not mean you divide everything equally.
 Assets and debts may be divided disproportionately depending on the unique factors of your case.
 You may wind up with a 40/60 split, but it’s also possible the court will determine a 50/50 division is fair.

 Dividing debt in divorce also comes with one unexpected additional hazard.
 If your ex fails to pay off any obligations the court assigns, it may come back on you.

-If your name remains on a home loan, credit card bill, car loan, or other similar contracts, you remain liable for those debts.
-Yes, even if the divorce agreement gives them to your ex.
+If your name remains on a home loan, credit card bill, car loan, or other similar contracts, you remain liable for those debts; even if the divorce agreement gives them to your ex.

-Famliy courts have no jurisdiction to alter agreements with creditors.
+Family courts have no jurisdiction to alter agreements with creditors.
 The divorce settlement can delegate debt and decree that your ex must pay back a balance.
 But that doesn’t take your name off the paperwork.

 It’s important to stay on top of things like that to make sure they happen.
 This can impact your credit, among other things.
 If creditors come after you, you may wind up having to pay off the debt then sue your ex for restitution.